Telangana

 Also Read: BRS files complaint with ED against company linked to Telangana CM’s relative

-The controversial GO had been issued by the previous government to regularize thousands of contract employees, including teachers, health workers, and staff in various government departments.
+The controversial GO No.16 which deals with the Regularization of contractual employees had been issued by the previous government to regularize contract employees, including teachers, health workers, and staff in various government departments.
 The decision was aimed at offering job security and benefits to those working on temporary contracts for several years.

 Reactions to the Court’s Ruling